 Some clients furloughed people to help save jobs and businesses, with little thought for the technology they use every day, but Microsoft subscriptions were promptly suspended to help reduce outgoings.

 And when we receive unprompted comments from clients that praise our work, it confirms we made good honest decisions to support not sell.

 Just a few of the comments we received are detailed here and have already been shared with our teams, because a heartfelt thank you goes a long way, as anyone who has stood outside and banged a pot at 8.00pm on a Thursday, knows only too well.

-Thanks received with pride
+Thanks from clients received with pride

 Hi all, I just wanted to say a huge thank you to everyone for their help over the last week, you guys have been amazing.
 I know you have all been working extra hours and with the added stresses of being at home and trying to keep things as normal as possible has not been easy for you.
 Well done to you all, I know it isn’t over yet but keep smiling.
 Cheri – Ashtons

 All, I’d like to thank you all for the fantastic service you have provided to FW this week.
 The support has been absolutely brilliant.
 The work done by Dave and the team last year to upgrade our systems has really paid dividends and it’s great to report we have excellent connectivity for home working.

 I know you have all worked incredibly hard to keep us all going.
 IT has become the lifeblood of our firm (though don’t tell our staff or clients that!) and all the work you have done gives us a great chance of getting out of this mess intact.
 Apologies if I have left anyone out, it’s late and I am done for the day/week.
 Best regards.
 Jeremy – Fox Williams